h15200/discography-database/README.md

-TODOS:

 Delete
-Update

 sortby

-Sign Up / Log in feature if you have a lot of time if not, just style it a little and call it a day
+Sign Up feature if you have a lot of time

-SEO React helmet for React